carch-org/docs/docs/getting-started/installation.md

 Once installed, simply type `carch` in your terminal to run it.

 :::tip :bulb: TIP
-If typing `carch` doesn’t execute, make sure you have added the Cargo bin directory to your shell's PATH.
-Depending on whether you're using bash, zsh, or fish, add the following to your profile
+If `carch` doesn’t run, add Cargo’s bin directory to your PATH:

 ```sh
 export PATH="$HOME/.cargo/bin:$PATH"